kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Conflicts MUST be resolved according to a defined [merge strategy](#designing-a-merge-strategy).
 This is typically done by traversing a [hierarchy of target resources](#hierarchy-of-target-kinds) and calculating an [effective policy](#understanding-effective-policies) for each relevant policy scope.

-This section identifies the key concepts involved in this process and guides implementations through the mechanics of resolving policy conficts.
+This section identifies the key concepts involved in this process and guides implementations through the mechanics of resolving policy conflicts.

 #### Hierarchy of target kinds